Abu Yahya al Libi killed in latest drone strike, US officials say

 Abu Yahya al Libi.

-US intelligence officials said they believe that Abu Yahya al Libi, al Qaeda's second in command and a top religious figure and ideologue, was killed in yesterday's drone strike in Pakistan.
+US intelligence officials said they believe that Abu Yahya al Libi, al Qaeda's general manager who is often referred to as its second in command, and a top religious figure and ideologue, was killed in yesterday's drone strike in Pakistan.

 Two US intelligence officials involved in the targeting of al Qaeda operatives and other terrorists in Pakistan told The Long War Journal that al Libi is thought to be among 15 people killed in yesterday's strike in Mir Ali in North Waziristan.
 The officials would not say how they confirmed that al Libi had been killed.